Mustang of the Week: SSgt Kieara Obama

 U.S. Air Force Staff Sgt.
-Kieara Obama, 51st Fighter Wing advanced programs office logistics manager, enters her workcenter at Osan Air Base, Republic of Korea, May 5, 2025.
-Obama was recognized as Mustang of the Week for her outstanding contributions to the APO mission.
-She also has arranged four professional development events for new non-commissioned officers across Osan.
-(U.S. Air Force photo by Staff Sgt.
-Kahdija Slaughter)
+Kieara Obama, 51st Fighter Wing advanced programs office logistics manager, was recognized as Mustang of the Week on May 5, 2025 for her outstanding contributions to the “Fight Tonight” mission.

+As a logistics manager, Obama plans and conducts site surveys of debriefing facilities prior to U.S. Air Force pilots mobilizing to contingency operating bases.
+If needed, she coordinates use of a deployable debrief facility to be transported with the unit; ensuring pilots are able to deliver secure pre and post flight briefings, preserving combat air power generation capabilities.

+Since joining the APO team in October, she managed the special access program for several exercises effectively controlling access, distribution, and protection of sensitive and classified information during agile combat employment movements across the Korean peninsula and throughout the Pacific theater.

 |Date Taken: